Our Team!

 Outside of work, Angela is a native Vermonter, Anglophile, and has eclectic musical taste including classical chamber performances, 1920 – 1950 blues, and 80’s grunge.
 She enjoys treasure hunting at estate sales, swooning over bulldogs, collecting antique silver, connecting with her children all over the country, lazy days with her husband, the beach, and watching British Crime Dramas (currently binge watching the 11 seasons of Death in Paradise).

-Angela Hogan
+Angela Hogan (she/her)

 Chief Executive Officer